 TOP-50 interesting facts about Thailand and Thais

-Thailand is an ancient country in Southeast Asia that shares many similarities with its neighbours.
-But at the same time, it is a unique country with its own customs, history and culture.
-In our article we have collected 50 fascinating facts about this country and its inhabitants, which will help to form a first impression and interestingly plan your holiday in Thailand.
+Thailand is an ancient country in Southeast Asia that shares many similarities with its neighbors.
+But at the same time, it is a unique country with its own customs, history, and culture.
+In our article, we have collected 50 fascinating facts about this country and its inhabitants, which will help you form a first impression and plan your holiday in Thailand in an interesting way.

-3. The first really Thai state is considered to be Ayutthaya, which appeared in the middle of the XV century.
-Ayutthaya maintained contacts with Portugal, at this time Christian missionaries appeared here.
+3. The first genuinely Thai state is considered to be Ayutthaya, which appeared in the middle of the 15th century.
+Ayutthaya maintained contacts with Portugal, and at this time, Christian missionaries appeared here.

-4. In the XVII century, French envoys began to play a big role in Ayutthaya.
-They almost put their puppet on the throne, but were expelled.
+4. In the 17th century, French envoys began to play a significant role in Ayutthaya.
+They almost placed their puppet on the throne but were expelled.

-5. From the middle of the eighteenth century, regular clashes with the Burmese began.
-They took place with varying success, but to this day relations between the countries are very tense.
+5. From the middle of the 18th century, regular clashes with the Burmese began.
+They took place with varying success, and to this day, relations between the countries remain tense.

-6. In the late eighteenth century, Thonburi became the capital of Thailand.
+6. In the late 18th century, Thonburi became the capital of Thailand.
 King Thaksin declared himself a Buddha and was overthrown by his own associates.
-One of them became the new king of Thailand – Rama I. Since 1782, the ruling royal dynasty of Thailand has made history and Bangkok became the capital.
+One of them became the new king of Thailand – Rama I. Since 1782, the ruling royal dynasty of Thailand has made history, and Bangkok became the capital.

-7. In the middle of the XIX century, the kingdom became officially called Siam, although so Europeans called these lands since the XIII century.
+7. In the middle of the 19th century, the kingdom became officially known as Siam, although Europeans had been calling these lands Siam since the 13th century.
 This name was retained until 1949.

 8. Siam was the only state in the region that did not become a European colony.
-This happened because Siam was a buffer zone between the British (Burma, Malaya) and French (Cambodia, Laos, Vietnam) colonies.
+This was because Siam served as a buffer zone between the British (Burma, Malaya) and French (Cambodia, Laos, Vietnam) colonies.

-9. The early twenty-first century in Thailand has been marked by two successive military coups.
-The last one happened in 2014, when the king’s power was curtailed and a military government took over.
+9. The early 21st century in Thailand has been marked by two successive military coups.
+The most recent one occurred in 2014 when the king’s power was curtailed, and a military government took over.